both sides together

 • Second, the secant lines are smoothly turning into the tangent line at the tangent point.

 Later, we will also consider the situation where the graph only has one side.
+Right now we are investigating situations which have both sides.

 Note: We are considering the situation where we have both sides, which means the domain number corresponding to the tangent line is inside an open interval in the domain.